shawkui/shawkui.github.io/_pages/about.md

 I am an Assistant Professor in the [School of Computing and Artificial Intelligence](https://scai.sufe.edu.cn/) at Shanghai University of Finance and Economics (SUFE).
 My research focuses on **trustworthy artificial intelligence**, with the goal of building machine learning systems that are secure, robust, fair, and reliable.

+I received my Ph.D. in Data Science from The Chinese University of Hong Kong, Shenzhen, under the supervision of [Professor Hongyuan Zha](https://sds.cuhk.edu.cn/en/teacher/65).
+I also received my B.Eng. in Electronic Information Engineering from the same university, graduating first in my class with first-class honors.

 Research
 ======
 My work centers on machine learning security, particularly backdoor attacks and defenses, as well as robustness and fairness in modern AI systems.
 I am also interested in the connections between trustworthy AI, computer vision, and optimization.